Vexa-ai/vexa-lite-deploy/README.md

 **Option 2: Self-Host Your Own Transcription Service**

 Deploy your own Vexa transcription service and use its API key.
-See the [Vexa documentation](https://github.com/Vexa-ai/vexa) for self-hosting instructions.
+See the [Vexa deployment documentation](https://github.com/Vexa-ai/vexa/blob/main/docs/deployment.md) for self-hosting instructions.

 ## 🧪 Verify Deployment